codenrun/lexi/README.md

 # lexi
-A text editor written in python
+A text editor written in python;

+Using pygame as the graphics library for events and text rendering operations.
+Being written in a way so that the graphics library is replaceable as required.